pianomanfrazier/techblog/content/post/drafts/my-first-5-day-fast.md

 ## Preparation

-I had been thinking about trying to do a 5 day fast, so last few weeks I have not been doing my daily fasts like I usually do.
+I had been thinking about trying a 5 day fast, so last few weeks I have not been doing my daily fasts like I usually do.
 I also tried to up some of my portions.
-I've tried in the past but I get to the 3 day mark and feel like I need to end the fast.
+I've tried in the past to do 5 days but I get to the 3 day mark and feel like I need to end the fast.

 The only thing I had on this fast other than tap water was sea salt and a bit of lemon juice.
 See my version of [ketorade](#ketorade) recipe.